Fulfill the Body’s Developmental Potential

 For many children, sleep-disordered breathing is at least partly due to poor development of the jaws and airway.
 Fortunately, the body has the potential to correct these developmental issues, expanding the airway and improving a child’s breathing.
 Myofunctional therapy is an approach that teaches your child to develop healthy habits that encourage the development of their jaws and airway.
 This can not only improve breathing, but it can also make space for crowded teeth, improve their profile, and head off future jaw problems.

 Want to learn whether myofunctional therapy is right for your child?
-Please contact a local ASAP Pathway dentist today for a custom treatment plan.
+Please contact a local ASAP Pathway dentist today for a custom management plan.

 What Myofunctional Therapy Can Do